 Our findings show that bid-ask spreads for trading Bitcoin in October 2020 are not significantly different from currencies in the control group.
 However, in April 2021, we observe significant positive spreads between 58.4 and 13.9 percent compared to the control group, as predicted by our hypotheses.
 Additional robustness checks confirm the result from our baseline fixed-effects regression.
-Consistent with our intuition, bid-ask spreads on Bitcoin trades widened considerably in April 2021, when the blockchain was comparably vulnerable, while we observe only insignificant variation in October 2020, when price appreciation compensated shrinking attacking costs.
-Our results indicate that sophisticated market participants, such as cryptocurrency exchanges, carefully monitor Bitcoin's stability level and price fluctuations during exogenous shocks accordingly.
+Consistent with our intuition, bid-ask spreads on Bitcoin trades widened considerably in April 2021, when the blockchain was comparably vulnerable and the Bitcoin price depreciated, while we observe insignificant variation in October 2020, when price appreciation of the Bitcoin compensated shrinking attacking costs.
+Our results indicate that sophisticated market participants, such as cryptocurrency exchanges, carefully monitor Bitcoin's stability level and price fluctuations accordingly.
 Overall, we theoretically and empirically uncover the fragility parameters of PoW consensus and demonstrate conditions under which the design remains robust when confronted with exogenous shocks.